This post may contain affiliate links. If you make a purchase through links on our site, we may earn a small commission.

-Cornmeal Fried Fish features a golden, flaky exterior and a tender, delicate inside.
+Cornmeal Fried Fish has a golden, flaky exterior and a tender, delicate interior.
 In a matter of minutes, you’ll have an incredible lunch or supper entrée option.
 This dish pairs perfectly with various foods, including fries, fresh salad, and coleslaw!
 Keep reading to learn how to fry fish with cornmeal.

 How To Fry Fish With Cornmeal